 When asked what leadership lessons apply across his various experiences, Adebayo points to two simple, yet profound concepts: planning and integrity.

-“Hope is not a cause of action.
+“Hope is not a course of action.
 It is okay to hope for things, but we must prepare.
 The military taught me about planning, and planning is an integral part of supply chain,” says Adebayo.
 “Planning is a management function, and if you can plan, you can anticipate and mitigate risk.
 Doing this will help you gain value in your supply chain processes.”

 He discusses what it means for leaders to unlock transparency across the many layers of supply chain.
 The secret?
 Respect.
 “Colleagues, suppliers, and every other stakeholder involved in the supply chain process must be treated with respect.
 If we do that, we will gain visibility, transparency, and value up and down the supply chain.”